 - ECAR (every child a reader) has been embedded at school for a number of years and is a key intervention in helping children to read.
-We have a Reading Recovery teacher who works with children every day as a part of this.
+We have a reading recovery teacher (Sadra Tomkinson) who works with children every day as a part of this.
 She is also our reading subject leader and ensures that reading scheme boos are up to date, accessible and well organised.
 She also ensures our library is well stocked and well used.
 Sandra regularly trains staff and volunteers to support better reading outcomes through improving reading lessons alongside targeted reading interventions.

 - From 2017 we have looked into different strategies for teaching and learning.
 One approach has been to utilise integrated learning alongside direct teaching across the school dependent upon what is being taught and what supports best outcomes.
 We use challenge cards in EYFS and KS1 alongside structured in class small group learning.
-In KS2 we use the DIAL (Discovery, Independent, Amend, Led) approach which clearly defines for children the type of learning they are engaged in and the expectation for each learning area.
+In KS2 we use the DIAL (Discovery, Initiative, Awareness, Listening) approach which clearly defines for children the type of learning they are engaged in and the expectation for each learning area.
 These also double up as our learning values and are rewarded against alongside our other values (Positivity, Acceptance, Relationships, Kindness).
 We aim to ensure that metacognition and depth and quality of questioning supports deeper thinking and learning.
 Alongside this we also use whole class directed teaching where appropriate with opportunities for retrieval of recent and distant learning to aid retention and support better outcomes.

 Documents and information

 - “Being The Best Teacher I Can Be”.
 We have forest school weekly for every class.
 This allows every teacher the opportunity to have extended CPD (In line with the “Standards For Professional Development” document DFE July 2016).
 We call this “Being The Best Teacher I Can Be”.
-Every teachers a large, spiral bound book, which they use to capture their continuous professional development and share this with their link governor termly so that conversations around school improvement are maintained.
-In these sessions we have conducted a large number of school visits to learn new approaches and have strong links with Millbrook Primary in Tameside and Gatley Teaching Academy in Stockport.
+Every teacher has a large, spiral bound book, which they use to capture their continuous professional development and share this with their link governor termly so that conversations around school improvement are maintained.
+In these sessions we have conducted a large number of school visits to learn new approaches and have strong links with local schools.
 Our staff are very good at finding out where best practise takes place in schools and then visiting those schools to improve our practise over time.
 We have professional pride in what we do but are not too proud to accept support and advice to “be the best teachers we can be”.